PPuga91/Airbnb-New-York/README.md

 3. Datasheet for Dataset (Documentation for the Dataset and the cleaning that was made)

 ## Getting Started
-1.Clone the repository: git clone https://github.com/your-username/your-project.git
+1. Clone the repository: git clone https://github.com/your-username/your-project.git
-2.Navigate to the project directory: cd your-project 3.Create and activate a new conda environment: conda create -n myenv python=3.8 && conda activate myenv 4.Install required packages: eg pandas
+2. Navigate to the project directory: cd your-project
+3. Create and activate a new conda environment: conda create -n myenv python=3.8 && conda activate myenv
+4. Install required packages: eg pandas
-5.Launch the Jupyter Notebook
+5. Launch the Jupyter Notebook
-6.Open and run the notebook file (Airbnb_Clean.ipynb).
+6. Open and run the notebook file (Airbnb_Clean.ipynb).